Skip to main content

 • Any modern x86-64 processor with hardware virtualization enabled.
 Other architectures might work with emulation, but there could be problems.

-• A Docker Desktop installation.
+• A WSL installation.

 Installation instructions